-There is a very natural tendency to set apart those experiences of awakenings which happen to be sudden. spectacular, or visionproducing....
-It now seems clear that the only special feature of my experience electric was its suddenness and the overwhelming and immediate conviction that it carried to me....
-I am sure that my own experience was not in the least different from that received by every

-AA member who has strenuously practiced our recovery program.
+There is a very natural tendency to set apart those experiences of awakenings which happen to be sudden, spectacular, or vision-producing....
+It now seems clear that the only special feature of my experience was its electric suddenness and the overwhelming and immediate conviction that it carried to me....
+I am sure that my own experience was not in the least different from that received by every AA member who has strenuously practiced our recovery program.
 (Wilson, 1962/1988a, p.
 275)